jacinthawee/CZ4032_Data-Analytics-Mining/project2/README.md

 # CZ4032_Data-Analytics-Mining
-"Original CBA_RG" contains original code
+"original" contains original code, with naive_bayes.py inside to have a look at accuracy.